Welcome to the Town of Laurentian Hills

 April to August drop off is Monday through Thursday.
 Same day water is taken; it must be submitted the same day.

 Drop off your water samples from September to March is Tuesday and Wednesday only.
-Same day water is taken; it must be submitted the very same day.

 Fire Hydrant Maintenance